vinayvtiwari/simple-web-app-do/README.md

 # Step 07 - Scaling Your Application: Understanding and Deploying Horizontal Pod Autoscaler (HPA)

 Horizontal POD Autoscaler: In earlier steps, we talked about replica which spins up the defined number of PODs, however, it is static.
-In case the load increases or decreases, we cannnot modify the replica count again and again.
+In case the load increases or decreases, we cannnot modify the replica count manually.
 We need a mechanism, which can look at the current load and accordingly scale up or scale down the number of PODs.
 This is where HPA comes handy.
 Horizontal Pod Autoscaling (HPA) automatically scales the number of replicas of a pod based on observed CPU utilization or other custom metrics.
-Inour example, it gets the metrics from the metric server, we deployed in the last step.
+In our example, it gets the metrics from the metric server, we deployed in the last step.

 - **There is another YAML file in the k8s-files folder web-app-hpa.
 Lets use it to deploy the (HPA).**